keras-team/keras-io/templates/api/keras_nlp/metrics/index.md

-# KerasNLP Metrics
+# KerasHub Metrics

-KerasNLP metrics are `keras.Metric` subclasses for NLP-specific use cases.
+KerasHub metrics are `keras.Metric` subclasses for NLP-specific use cases.

 {{toc}}